ultgift3/yt-pull/README.md

 # Description

 Short and ill written script for extracting a transcript of a YouTube Video.
-Too many unncessary dependencies, but does the job.
+Too many unnecessary  dependencies, but does the job.

 Thank you [youtube-transcript-api](https://pypi.org/project/youtube-transcript-api/) and [clipboard](https://pypi.org/project/clipboard/) for saving my day!